Danhausen: Personal life

 Danhausen married Canadian burlesque dancer Lauren Jiles, known professionally as Lou Lou la Duchesse de Rière, in 2018.
 He is the stepfather of her daughter.
-In July 2025, the two welcomed a son together.
+In July 2025, Jiles gave birth to their son.
+He is a fan of horror films, comic books, and cartoons.
+He is particularly fond of The Simpsons and has tattoos inspired by the show.
+He is close friends with fellow professional wrestlers Ethan Page, CM Punk, and Brody King.